Skip to content

 • Some changes were made, some weren't

-• Undo all changes, fix the script, run again
+• Use the named checkpoint to undo all changes at once, fix the script, and run again

 • Or manually fix the remaining items